At QBE, we respect and take seriously the protection of an individual’s personal information.

-If you are a victim of domestic violence or other abuse, you may request that we send communications of claim related or policy related information to you by alternative means or at alternative locations.
-To provide us with an alternative address, telephone number, or other method of contact, write to us at the address below:
+If you are a victim of domestic violence or other abuse, you may request that we send communications of claim related or policy related information to you by alternative means or at an alternative address.
+Please be advised that we have up to three (3) business days to implement your request.
+To provide us with alternative contact information, please write to us at:

 Attn: Privacy Official Corporate Legal Department

 Procedure to revoke a request

 If you previously submitted a request for privacy or alternative contact information and would now like to revoke that request, write to us at the above address.

 New York Insurance Law Section 2612 states that no insurer, solely because an individual is or has been the victim of domestic violence, may:

 a. refuse to issue or renew, deny or cancel any insurance policy;

 b. demand or require a greater premium or payment from any person; or

 c. designate domestic violence as a preexisting condition, for which coverage will be denied or reduced.